gwdistsys18/dist-sys-practice/README.md

         tx:         0 tx_drop:         0 out:          0 tonf: 2106769352 buf│
     - However, it does not seem to explicitly provide speed or time
     - Trying the bridge example though, I did not get any output and I still have not figured the reason out.

+> OpenNetVM - Complete one issue from issue tracker (Speed tester should be able to create 0 packets good first issue)
+    - changed behaviour to accept 0 initial packets
+    - still resorts to 128 initial packets when -c option is not provided.

 ## Dockers and Containers
 > Why Dockers?